aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/istorage/getitem/_index.md

 ---
 title: IStorage.GetItem
 second_title: Aspose.SVG for .NET API Reference
-description: IStorage method.
+description: IStorage GetItem method.
 Returns the current value associated with the given key or null if the given key does not exist
 type: docs
 weight: 30
 url: /net/aspose.svg.dom/istorage/getitem/